ropensci/crul/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 10 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
+* I have run R CMD check on the 20 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
 No problems were found.
-The maintainers of all deps are me.
+The two other maintainers were notified.

 ---

-This version adds a few new functions, new vignette, improves docs and tests, and fixes a few bug.
+This version adds a few new functions, improves some HTTP headers sent, and includes mocking integration.

 Thanks!
 Scott Chamberlain